newrelic/newrelic-integration-e2e-action/README.md

 `decription` : Description for the e2e test.

+`custom_test_key`: (Optional) Key of the custom attribute to test.
+Useful in case you cannot control the keyName.

-`agent` `: Extra environment variables and/or integrations required for the e2e.
+`agent`: Extra environment variables and/or integrations required for the e2e.
 - `integrations` : Additional integrations needed for the e2e.
 - `env_vars` : Additional EnvVars for the agent execution.